matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 ### Deploying account

 Now, let's deploy an AA and initiate a new transaction with it.
+In this section we already assume that you have an EOA wallet with enough funds on it.

-In the `deploy` folder create a file `deploy-aa.ts`, where we will put the script.
+In the `deploy` folder create a file `deploy-multisig.ts`, where we will put the script.

 Firstly, let's deploy the AA.
 This will be basically a call to the `deployAccount` function: